Sprinkle Sweet Bites

 Cookies by the Bunch

-Mom Meaghan of The Decorated Cookie offers up these gorgeous spring blooms — yet another great idea for an edible bouquet!
+The Decorated Cookie offers up these gorgeous spring blooms — yet another great idea for an edible bouquet!

 These sugar cookies can easily become personalized works of art as Dad and your kids set out to decorate them with bright and beautiful flowers.
 Check out the full tutorial for ideas on how to make buttercups, poppies, and dandelions — and what you'll need on hand to get started.
 Find photos of mom's favorite flowers and put your family's creativity to the test!